deanmoses/zenphoto-json-rest-api/README.md

 Place the plugin file in Zenphoto's `/plugins` directory and enable it through Zenphoto's web admin.

 ## Usage
-Add "json" as a query string parameter to your URLs to get a JSON representation of the album or search results instead of the normal HTML.
+Add "`json`" as a query string parameter to your URLs to get a JSON representation of the album or search results instead of the normal HTML.

 Examples:
 * `http://mysite.com/myAlbum/?json` returns myAlbum in JSON format